collective/collective.elastic.ingest/README.rst

 We provide an example analysis configuration for a better search for german compounded words.

 Example: A document with the string 'Lehrstellenbörse' can be found by quering 'Lehrstelle' and also by quering 'Börse' with a decompounder with word list 'Lehrstelle, Börse' and an additional stemmer.

-Note: The file ``elasticsearch-lexicon.txt`` with the word list used by the decompounder of the sample analysis configuration in ``analysis.json.example`` has to be located in the configuration directory of your elasticsearch server.

 The example analyzer configuration also applies a stemmer, which can handle flexations of words, which is an important enhancement.
 Even fuzzy search, which can be used without any analysis configuration, has its limits in a nice but complex language like german.